-- Door-to-Door Sales (transactions such as the sale of goods or the provision of services at a consumer's residence, etc., or unscrupulous sales on the street). - (2) Mail Order Sales (transactions for which a business has received a consumer's offer by postal mail or internet, etc. This includes "fraudulent periodic purchases"). - (3) Telemarketing Sales (transactions for which a business telephones a consumer and solicits him/her during the phone call and receives an offer by the consumer). - (4) Multilevel Marketing Transactions (transactions of goods or services, wherein a person is induced to sell such goods or services by the possible receipt of a profit, and transactions that involve a burden being carried out with such a person). - (5) Provision of Specified Continuous Services (transactions in which continuous services which will increase the recipient's physical beauty, or increase the recipient's knowledge or skills, etc. exceeding a certain amount, are provided). - (6) Business Opportunity Sales Transactions (transactions in which a consumer is solicited on the grounds that the consumer will receive income through engaging in business activities and causes the consumer to buy and bear the cost of goods, etc. said to be necessary for such business activities). - (7) Door-to-Door Purchases (transactions in which a business visits a consumer's residence, and purchases goods, etc.). - (8) Goods Sent in Absence of Sales Contract Therefor (transactions in which a seller sends goods to a consumer who has not applied for such goods, deeming that he/she is willing to purchase the goods and charges for them unless he/she returns the goods; or transactions in which a seller sends goods to a consumer by falsifying a sales contract).
+- Door-to-Door Sales (transactions such as the sale of goods or the provision of services at a consumer's residence, etc., or unscrupulous sales on the street). - 2.
+Mail Order Sales (transactions for which a business has received a consumer's offer by postal mail or internet, etc. This includes "fraudulent periodic purchases"). - Telemarketing Sales (transactions for which a business telephones a consumer and solicits him/her during the phone call and receives an offer by the consumer). - 4.
+Multilevel Marketing Transactions (transactions of goods or services, wherein a person is induced to sell such goods or services by the possible receipt of a profit, and transactions that involve a burden being carried out with such a person). - Provision of Specified Continuous Services (transactions in which continuous services which will increase the recipient's physical beauty, or increase the recipient's knowledge or skills, etc. exceeding a certain amount, are provided). - 6.
+Business Opportunity Sales Transactions (transactions in which a consumer is solicited on the grounds that the consumer will receive income through engaging in business activities and causes the consumer to buy and bear the cost of goods, etc. said to be necessary for such business activities). - Door-to-Door Purchases (transactions in which a business visits a consumer's residence, and purchases goods, etc.). - 8.
+Goods Sent in Absence of Sales Contract Therefor (transactions in which a seller sends goods to a consumer who has not applied for such goods, deeming that he/she is willing to purchase the goods and charges for them unless he/she returns the goods; or transactions in which a seller sends goods to a consumer by falsifying a sales contract).

-The ASCT was revised in June 2021 and, with the exception of one part, will come into effect as from June 2022.
-With respect to (1), (3), (4), (5), (6) and (7) above, delivery of a sales contract is mandated (under the revised ASCT, delivery by electromagnetic means such as sending a contract by email is acceptable) and unjust actions (conveying false information, intentionally failing to disclose facts, etc.) are prohibited.
+With respect to (1), (3), (4), (5), (6) and (7) above, delivery of a sales contract is mandated (delivery by electromagnetic means such as sending a contract by email is acceptable) and unjust actions (conveying false information, intentionally failing to disclose facts, etc.) are prohibited.
 With respect to (2), what is to be indicated is stipulated, and misleading advertising and sending email advertising to a person who has not given his/her consent is prohibited.
-Further, with respect to (2), the revised ASCT newly prohibits conveying false information in order to prevent the cancellation of a contract.
-Additionally, with regard to fraudulent periodic purchases, the revised ASCT obliges a business to indicate that the purchase is a periodic purchase, and prohibits conveying false information about the purchase and prohibits the indication of misleading information stating that an offer will be for a periodic purchase (an indication that misleads a consumer into believing that the purchase is not a periodic purchase), and the like.
-Moreover, with regard to fraudulent periodic purchases, the revised ASCT grants a consumer the right to rescind a contract when the consumer is induced to enter into the contract under a misapprehension founded on an improper indication.
+Further, with respect to (2), the ASCT prohibits conveying false information in order to prevent the cancellation of a contract.
+Additionally, with regard to fraudulent periodic purchases, the ASCT obliges a business to indicate that the purchase is a periodic purchase, and prohibits conveying false information about the purchase and prohibits the indication of misleading information stating that an offer will be for a periodic purchase (an indication that misleads a consumer into believing that the purchase is not a periodic purchase), and similar.
+Moreover, with regard to fraudulent periodic purchases, the ASCT grants a consumer the right to rescind a contract when the consumer is induced to enter into the contract under a misapprehension founded on an improper indication.
 With respect to (8), a seller may not claim the return of the goods.